 While there are countless trainers at a wide variety of prices, smart trainers can broadly be broken down into three price categories: budget, mid-range and high-end.

-At the lower end of the market, smart trainers cost around £200 / $200 to £400 / $400
+At the lower end of the market, smart trainers cost around £200 / $200 to £400 / $400.

-Until recently, your options were limited to wheel-on models – some of which were okay, but all of which tended to suffer from a lack of stability, increased noise and relatively poor ride feel.
+Until recently, your options were limited to wheel-on models – some of which were OK, but all of which tended to suffer from a lack of stability, increased noise and relatively poor ride feel.

 With the recent launch of the Van Rysel D100, which costs £259.99 / €299.99 with a Zwift Cog singlespeed adaptor, there's finally a direct-drive option at this end of the market.

-Luckily, it’s also a good one, although it's worth noting it has a few limitations that mean it isn’t suitable for everyone.
+It’s also a good one, although it's worth noting it has a few limitations that mean it isn’t suitable for everyone.

 The biggest is that the D100 has a maximum power output of only 600 watts, meaning it can’t supply any more resistance to your pedalling past that point.